 2122.
-Tariffs and Advice Letters.
+Tariffs-and, Advice Letters and Terms of Service Documents.

-- (a) All tariffs and advice letters shall comply with rule 1210 of the Commissions Rules of Practice and Procedure. - (b) Filing and contents of tariff.
-In addition to the requirements and contents in rule 1210, the following shall be included in a provider's tariff, as applicable: - (I) A description of the provider's local calling areas, which shall include the exchange area and all other exchanges which are included in its local calling area. - (II) Exchange maps.
-Each LEC shall have on file with the Commission, as part of its tariff, a currently applicable exchange area boundary map for each of its exchanges within the state in which the LEC has been granted authority to provide service.
+- (a) All tariffs and advice letters shall comply with rule 1210 of the Commission's Rules of Practice and Procedure. - (b) All providers of basic emergency service shall file and maintain a tariff with the Commission. - (c) All providers of switched access service shall file and maintain a tariff with the Commission. - (bd) Filing and contents of tariff.
+HCSM recipients shall provide the Commission and publish on its website a Terms of Service document (TOS) for basic service offered in HCSM-supported areas.
+In addition to the requirements and contents in rule 1210, the following shall be included in a provider's tariffHCSM recipient's TOS, as applicable: - (I) Aa description of the provider's local calling areas, which shall include the exchange area and all other exchanges which are included in its local calling area-; - (II) Exchange maps.
+Each LEC shall have on file with the Commission, as part of its tariff, a currently applicable exchange area boundary map for each of its exchanges within the state in which the LECHCSM recipient has been granted authority to provide service.
 Each map shall identify clearly the boundary lines of the exchange area and shall include a map scale.
 Exchange boundary lines shall identify, by appropriate measurement, the boundary line if the boundary line is not otherwise located on section lines, waterways, railroads, or roads.
 Maps shall include detail equivalent to the detail provided on county highway maps.
-In lieu of filing a separate set of exchange area boundary maps of a LEC or LECs , provided the CLEC's service territory mirrors the exchange area of the other LEC or LECs.
-This incorporation by reference shall be a listing of the exchange boundary area(s) in which the CLEC will provide service. - (III) The provider's rates and charges for Colorado jurisdictional services or alternatively, the provider's maximum rates or range of rates if the provider is also filing a price list.
+In lieu of filing a separate set of exchange area boundary maps, the tariff of a CLEC may incorporate by reference the exchange area boundary maps of a LEC or LECs, provided the CLEC's service territory mirrors the exchange area of the other LEC or LECs.
+This incorporation by reference shall be a listing of the exchange boundary area(s) in which the CLEC will provide service.; - (III) The provider's the rates and charges for Colorado jurisdictional services or alternatively, the provider's maximum rates or range of rates if the provider is also filing a price-list.basic service pursuant to § 40-15-401(1)(b)(IV)(B), C.R.S.; - (IV) a description of subscribers' options regarding freezing their authorized local, intraLATA toll, and interLATA toll carriers interexchange providers consistent with subparagraph 2311(d), except that providers who are registered solely as toll resellers shall not be subject to this requirement.); - (V) The rates, charges, terms, and conditions for interconnection, consistent with rules 2500-through 2529. - (VI) Aa description of the Colorado-High Cost Support Mechanism (CHCSMHCSM) surcharge, consistent with paragraphs 2847(f) and (g).